KMS useone key Management and encryption/decryption

 Overview

-Data security is a crucial element in cloud environments.
-Encryption keys can be used to encrypt data within services or applications via APIs.
+Data security is a critical factor in cloud environments.
+You can encrypt data within a service or application using encryption keys via an API.

-Additionally, encryption keys generated by KMS are created through hardware security modules validated according to FIPS 140-2.
+Additionally, the encryption keys generated by KMS are created through a hardware security module validated according to FIPS 140-2.

 Architecture Diagram

-- The Master Key created by the KMS administrator is generated by a secure HSM on a separate network and transmitted to KMS.
+- The Master Key generated by the KMS administrator is created in a secure HSM configured on a separate network and delivered to the KMS.

-- The Master Key generated by the HSM and transmitted to KMS is stored within KMS.
+- The Master Key generated in the HSM and delivered is stored in the KMS.

-- The application requests Data Key creation from KMS via API.
+- The application requests a data key from KMS via API.

 - KMS issues a Data Key, a subordinate key, using the Master Key.

-- Plain text data is encrypted using the Data Key.
+- Encrypt plaintext data using the Data Key.

-- The Data Key is encrypted and stored or preserved through KMS.
+- The Data Key is encrypted via KMS and stored or retained.

 Use Cases

-Sensitive user information (name, resident registration number, phone number, etc.) must be stored in an encrypted form, not in plain text.
+Sensitive user information (name, resident registration number, mobile phone number, etc.) must be stored in an encrypted form rather than in plain text.

-When storing data, using an encryption key issued by KMS to encrypt and store it can reduce the risk of personal information leakage and ensure secure storage.
+When storing data, encrypting it with an encryption key issued through KMS before saving can reduce the risk of personal information leakage and allow it to be stored securely.

 KMS supports asymmetric keys.

-Using public-key encryption, it is easy to obtain signature/validation values for authentication.
-The client encrypts the document content with their private key to sign it, and the server-side decrypts it using the client’s public key to verify it.
+Using public-key encryption, you can easily obtain signature/verification values for authentication.
+The client encrypts the document content with its private key to sign it, and the receiving server verifies it by decrypting with the public key previously provided by the client.

 Prerequisites

-To use KMS encryption keys, the Key administrator must create a Master Key in advance.
+To use KMS encryption keys, the Key administrator must create the Master Key beforehand.

-To use Data Keys for encryption within applications, the API provided by KMS must be used, and the encryption logic for API usage must be developed within the application.
+To perform encryption using a Data Key within the application, you must use the API provided by KMS, and the encryption logic required to use the API must be developed within the application.

 Considerations

-The Master Key rotation period is up to 2 years and is automatic.
+The Master Key rotation period is up to 2 years and rotates automatically.

 |---|---|---|